ASFHyP3/hyp3-docs/docs/using/subscriptions.md

 All **subscription metadata** (job type, start and end date, area of interest, etc.) will be **deleted** when the Subscriptions feature is removed.
-Before **Tuesday September 5**, please use either of the following methods to save any subscription metadata that is important to you:
+Before **Tuesday, September 5**, please use either of the following methods to save any subscription metadata that is important to you:

 * If you only want to save a few metadata items from your subscriptions,